Full Events List for 2019 Festival

-The Art Exhibition will take place from 11am until 4pm in the Methodist Schoolroom (behind the Chapel).
+The Art Exhibition took place from 11am until 4pm in the Methodist Schoolroom (behind the Chapel).

-Artists include Linda Alvis, Patricia Bell, Jason Conway, Chris Gooding, Jenny Harris, Nicola Kelsall, Peter Kerby, Penny Lacy, Phil Ringland, Mike Rome & T E Shepherd, Ellie Stevenson, Holly Stone, and Wendy Weaver.
+Artists included Linda Alvis, Patricia Bell, Jason Conway, Chris Gooding, Jenny Harris, Nicola Kelsall, Peter Kerby, Penny Lacy, Phil Ringland, Mike Rome & T E Shepherd, Ellie Stevenson, Holly Stone, and Wendy Weaver.

 Guided Tour of the Parish Church of St Mary the Virgin (2pm)

-Travel back in ime to the age of the Domesday Book!
-Free transport provided from The Plain (the green around the War Memorial) to the ancient hamlet of Hawkesbury, just down the hill from Hawkesbury Upton, where members of the Friends of St Mary will take you on a guided tour of our beautiful grade 1 listed parish church of St Mary the Virgin and its picturesque setting.
+Visitors had the chance to travel back in ime to the age of the Domesday Book!
+Free transport was provided from The Plain (the green around the War Memorial) to the ancient hamlet of Hawkesbury, just down the hill from Hawkesbury Upton, where members of the Friends of St Mary took them on a guided tour of our beautiful grade 1 listed parish church of St Mary the Virgin and its picturesque setting.

 The Wonderland Bookshop Cafe (10am-5pm)

-Our ever-popular Alice in Wonderland themed bookshop cafe will run all day in Hawkesbury Primary School’s hall, serving selling soups, cakes and drinks with a literary twist and books by festival authors.
+Our ever-popular Alice in Wonderland themed bookshop cafe ran all day in Hawkesbury Primary School’s hall, serving selling soups, cakes and drinks with a literary twist and books by festival authors.

 Closing Ceremony (5pm)